ionzuu/ionzuu/README.md

 ### Hey 👋

 My name is Jonathan (some know me as John).
-I'm 23yo and in this moment im just finished my engineer career, working full time and studying programming (after work) in between!
+I'm 24yo and in this moment im just finished my engineer career, working full time and studying programming (after work) in between!
 C and C++ was my first language when i started studying, and I'm currently following a Front-end and game developer roadmap.

 <ul>
-  <li>🌍  I'm based in Monterrey, Nuevo Leon, Mexico but i'm planning move to Arlington Texas in a few months!</li>
+  <li>🌍  I'm living in Arlington, Tx</li>
   <li>✉️  You can contact me at:
     <ul>
       <li>